AndrusGerman/facebook-flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Copyright
+The name of Facebook, be iandrust found reserved for the company Meta.